Blendify/blender-manual/trunk/blender_docs/manual/editors/texture_node/types/input/image.rst

    Image node.

-The image node can be used to load an external image.
+The Image node can be used to load an external image.

 Inputs